zumo64/redis-slowlogs-streamer/README.md

 Polls Redis Slow logs into parseable log files.

-### Objective
+# Objective

-Keep the Redis SlowLogs so that they can be parsed and ingested using a third party tool for observability purposes.
+Persist Redis SlowLogs on files so that they can be parsed and ingested using a third party tool for observability purposes.

-### Main Features
+# Main Features

 * Streamer allows configurable slowlog latency threshold  (defaults to 10ms)
 * Consumer outputs  text files ton configurable locations
 * log rotation supported
 * Streamer should restore slowlogs default settings (threshold and size) before exiting

 # Architecture

 ![architcture](./img/arch-2024-11-12-1710.png)

 Multiple Streamers Consumers can be used in parallel to scale out the process to multiple databases and streams.

+# How to use
+< coming soon >

 # Parsing Redis Slowlogs and ingest them to Elasticsearch